 pyepri.utils

-This module contains standard functions, like operators usually involved in signal or image processing.
+This module contains simple and relatively standard functions, like operators usually involved in signal or image processing.

 Functions